phylaxsystems/credible-layer-starter/README.md

 ## Transaction Execution

 We've prepared a set of transactions to interact with each protocol.
-These are located in the `script` directory.

 Before you run the transactions you should make sure to store, submit and activate the assertions as described above.

-Note, for each of the protocols below, you can refer to the [Credible Layer Quickstart Guide](https://docs.phylax.systems/credible/pcl-quickstart) in order for more context and explanations on how to use the pcl and dapp to store, submit and activate assertions.
+Note, for each of the protocols below, you can refer to the [Credible Layer Quickstart Guide](https://docs.phylax.systems/credible/pcl-quickstart) for more context and explanations on how to use the pcl and dapp to store, submit and activate assertions.

 When an assertion is reverted, the transaction causing the revert will be ignored by the builder.
 This means that the `cast` or `forge` command will not show any output indicating that the transaction was reverted, it will just timeout after a while.
 You can use the `--timeout` flag to decrease the timeout.